 (c) may provide for the terms and conditions of an exclusive licence in addition to those otherwise provided for by this Part.

+[Section 27 amended: No. 10 of 2024 s.
+8.]

 28. Application for and grant of licence

-(1) An application for an exclusive licence may only be made if the Minister has determined that he or she is satisfied that all of the requirements of the regulations to be observed before such an application may be made have been complied with.
+(1) An application for an exclusive licence may only be made if the Minister has determined that the Minister is satisfied that all of the requirements of the regulations to be observed before such an application may be made have been complied with.

-(2) Despite section 19, an exclusive licence may only be granted by the Authority under that section if the Minister has determined that he or she is satisfied that all of the requirements of the regulations relevant to the grant of the licence have been observed.
+(2) Despite section 19, an exclusive licence may only be granted by the Authority under that section if the Minister has determined that the Minister is satisfied that all of the requirements of the regulations relevant to the grant of the licence have been observed.

 (3) A determination under subsection (1) or (2) is to be made by instrument published in the Gazette.

+[Section 28 amended: No. 10 of 2024 s.
+9.]

 29. Prohibition of further licences

 If —